November 6, 2025

 Photo: Pixabay.

-The Kunstkamera in St. Petersburg is one of the largest ethnographic museums in the world and the first public museum in Russia.
-It was founded by decree of Peter I — the great reformer who sought to educate the Russian people.
-The museum's exhibition is based on Peter's personal collection, acquired during his first trip to Western Europe.
+The Kunstkamera in Saint Petersburg is one of the largest ethnographic museums in the world and the first public museum in Russia.
+It was founded by decree of Peter I—the great reformer who strove to educate the Russian people.
+The museum's exposition is based on Peter's personal collection acquired during his first trip to Western Europe.

 Yusupov Palace on the Moika